DTE Electric Company: Hydro

 DTE and Consumers Energy co-own the Ludington Pumped Storage Plant on Lake Michigan in Mason County, Michigan.

 Landfill-based gas-to-energy operations

 In May 2017, DTE Energy announced it had acquired "two landfill-based gas-to-energy operations" in Texas.
 The company wants to expand its operations to alternative vehicle fuel.
 The operations it acquired were the Fort Bend Power Producers, LLC facility outside of Rosenberg, Texas and the Seabreaze landfill gas development in Angleton, Texas, which has yet to be developed.

 After these projects are operational, the company will have five "landfill conversion facilities which capture and convert dangerous landfill gases to pipeline-quality renewable natural gas".
 The gases will go to fueling transit buses.

+Energy Storage

+In 2024, DTE Energy announced that it was transforming the land formerly occupied by the Trenton Channel Power Plant into a 220 MW battery energy storage center.

 Electric cars

 In July 2018, DTE Energy filed a proposal to invest $13 million into an electric car charging program.
 The program would upgrade transformers and also include service drops, materials, hardware, new meters and other costs.
 The program is called Charging Forward program and would also provide consumers rebates.